microsoft/CNTK/Documentation/Documents/Configuration Files.md

 The library contains a wrapper class called Matrix&lt;ElemType&gt; (where ElemType is float or double) that hides the differences between the multiple matrix implementations and takes care of data transfers between the GPU and CPU.
 GPUs and CPUs have different memory spaces, and copying data between them is necessary to access or modify the data from either device.
 The library attempts to keep data on the GPU as much as possible if a GPU is being used.

-When data is accessed or modified from the CPU, if the data is currently on the GPU the matrix will automatically be relocated to the CPU, and relocated back when the GPU attempts to access or modify the data.
-Currently the entire matrix object is transferred, so care should be taken when accessing matrix data from the CPU.
+When data is accessed or modified from the CPU, if the data is currently on the GPU the matrix will automatically be relocated to the CPU and relocated back when the GPU attempts to access or modify the data.
+Currently, the entire matrix object is transferred, so care should be taken when accessing matrix data from the CPU.

 The library uses BLAS libraries from NVidia for the GPU (CuBLAS) and AMD for the CPU (AMCL).
-Other third party libraries that are used include CuRand (for random number generation) and CuSparse (for sparse matrix implementations),
+Other third-party libraries that are used include CuRand (for random number generation) and CuSparse (for sparse matrix implementations),

 ### PTask support

 PTask is a library used in CNTK to enable multiple GPU computation on a single machine.
-PTask uses the concept of a “Tasks organized in a filter graph.
+PTask uses the concept of “Tasks organized in a filter graph.
 It allows fully asynchronous operation of the tasks, each only depending on inputs being available to execute.
 PTask distributes the tasks across the available hardware and handles data transfers.

 CNTK is organized in a different fashion with Computation Nodes.
 However, each node has two methods that do all the computation work: EvaluateThisNode() and ComputeInputPartial(), which can be used as the “Tasks”.
 However, since Tasks can be executed asynchronously, they need to be stateless.
 To enable these methods as task a static version of each method that takes all inputs and outputs as parameters are created.
 The class methods simply call these “Task” functions with the class variables for their implementation.

 The PTaskGraphBuilder component takes a computation network and transforms it into a filter graph.
-In order to do this work it requires the parameter description for each of the tasks.
+In order to do this work, it requires the parameter description for each of the tasks.
 Since C++ does not have a reflection mechanism as in available in C\# and some other languages, a class method has been introduced to ComputationNode to provide this information.
 The method GetPTaskDescriptor() provides this information to PTaskGraphBuilder so it can build the graph.

 The following is an example of a GetPTaskDescriptor() implementation.
 This function returns a TaskDescriptor class containing all the parameter and other information necessary to build the filter graph for a particular node.
 This node is the “TimesNode” and does a matrix multiply.
 The following implementation of the two important member functions are: